mqufflc/awx-operator-verify-cert/README.md

 ## AWX set up

 Once you have your client certificat + provate key and the Certificate Authority cert, you can configure AWX to use them to authenticate to your DB instance.

+You need to configure AWX to trust the CA cert.
+Put it in a secret and set the secret name in the `bundle_cacert_secret` field of the AWX specs.
+(See [docs](https://github.com/ansible/awx-operator/blob/8391ed3501ff326647485b7272e537942da0dd68/docs/user-guide/database-configuration.md))

+You also need to give AWX a TLS secret containing the client cert and key.
+Set the secret name in the `postgres_client_ssl_secret` field of the AWX specs.

+Don't forget to set up the `postgres_configuration_secret` with your postgresql instance connection info.
+(See [docs](https://github.com/ansible/awx-operator/blob/8391ed3501ff326647485b7272e537942da0dd68/docs/user-guide/advanced-configuration/trusting-a-custom-certificate-authority.md))

+You should be good to go and start your AWX instance.